ihmeuw/pseudopeople/docs/source/datasets/index.rst

 --------------
 Administrative data reported in annual tax forms, such as W-2s and 1099s, can also be simulated by Pseudopeople.
 1099 forms are used for independent contractors or self-employed individuals, while a W-2 form is used for employees (whose employer withholds payroll taxes from their earnings).

+To find out more about how to generate a simulation of these tax forms using Pseudopeople, see :func:`pseudopeople.interface.generate_w2_and_1099`.

 The following simulant attributes are included in these datasets: